Ullswater: Activities

+The Lord Birkett Memorial Trophy

+The Lord Birkett Memorial Trophy is an annual sailing regatta held at the Ullswater Yacht Club.
+It was first held in 1963 following the death of Lord Norman Birkett, whom the event and trophy is named for.

+Following the death of Lord Birkett shortly after he gave a speech in campaigning for the prevention of Ullswater being turned into a reservoir, the event was held for the following year in the first weekend of July.
+Since then the event has been held during the same weekend every year since, excluding 2020 when it was cancelled due to the COVID pandemic.
+The event was first won by Robin Steavenson and Ewen Stamp of Tynemouth Sailing Club, who sailed an International 14.

+The regatta contains two races across the two days, with both being a full lap of the 9 mile (14.5km) long Ullswater.
+The regatta does not allow a discard race, meaning that both races sailed count towards final results.

 Ullswater geese deaths

 In 2022 greylag geese on the lake were seen to be dragged underwater by several witnesses on different occasions.
-The cause in unknown though there was speculation that a large pike, a wels catfish or an otter was responsible.
+The cause is unknown, though there was speculation that a large pike, a wels catfish or an otter was responsible.
 Dr Roger Sweeting, of the Freshwater Biological Association, also suggested that the birds could have become entangled in discarded fishing line and had become exhausted, losing their stability.

 Notable people

 Just south of Pooley Bridge on the lake's eastern shore is Eusemere, where anti-slavery campaigner Thomas Clarkson (1760–1846) lived; the house gives one of the best views of the lower reach of Ullswater.
 William and Dorothy Wordsworth were friends of Clarkson and visited on many occasions.
 After visiting Clarkson in April 1802, Wordsworth was inspired to write his famous poem Daffodils after seeing daffodils growing on the shores of Ullswater on his journey back to Grasmere.
 Wordsworth once wrote of "Ullswater, as being, perhaps, upon the whole, the happiest combination of beauty and grandeur, which any of the Lakes affords".

 The politician William Marshall lived on the Ullswater shore at Watermillock.
 His descendants, the diplomat Sir Cecil Spring Rice and his brother Stephen Spring Rice, were brought up there.
 Nearby Aira Force has several memorials to members of the Spring family.

 In 1962 Lord Birkett led a campaign to prevent Ullswater from becoming a reservoir.
 He died one day after the proposition was defeated in the House of Lords and he is commemorated with a plaque on Kailpot Crag.
 The Birkett Regatta, held each year in early July, involves a two-day round-the-island race in Birkett's memory, 2018 was the 60th anniversary of the event, with Lord Birkett's granddaughter in attendance.